Take the Next Step Toward Nursing Leadership

 You deliver vital care to patients every day, but you’re ready to continue your nursing education and become even more specialized.
 The University of Tulsa’s online Master of Science in Nursing (MSN) program is designed for working nurses who are motivated to make meaningful contributions to health care and promote the well-being of patient communities.

-The MSN is intentionally designed to accommodate the nurse’s schedule, featuring a flexible eight-week format and no clinical requirements.
+The MSN is intentionally designed to accommodate the nurse’s schedule, featuring a flexible eight-week format and just 30 credit hours required for completion.
 With an emphasis on real-world skills and practices, the program empowers you to start applying new knowledge at work even before you’ve graduated.

-Graduates of TU’s RN to BSN program — as well as TU Accelerated BSN graduates who pass the NCLEX-RN® — are automatically accepted into the online MSN program.
+Graduates of TU’s RN to BSN program — as well as TU Accelerated BSN graduates who pass the NCLEX-RN® — are granted priority admission into the online MSN program.
 Continuing your nursing education at TU allows you to take the next step toward leadership with just 30 additional credit hours.

 If you can’t wait to increase your impact as a nurse leader, we’ll provide the unmatched support you need to shape the future of nursing.
 Start your journey at TU today.